 At Roding we are strongly committed to PE and this is evident in the increasingly wide range of activities offered in and out of school, including being involved in competitive sports.
 We work with a number of specialist providers to ensure we deliver high quality provision.
 We recognise that PE plays an important role in the health and wellbeing of children and the positive impact PE and extra-curricular activities can have on the attitudes, confidence and academic achievement of all our children.
 We are using our PE and Sports Premium grant to:

-Detailed information on this academic years grant can be found in the following document:
+Detailed information on this academic years grant and an evaluation of last years grant can be found in the following documents:

 Click here for more information.